Skip to main content

 Creating deployment...

-├─ Creating security group ✓
+├─ Creating security group / firewall rules ✓

 ├─ Creating IAM instance profile ✓

-├─ Creating launch template ✓
+├─ Creating launch template / instance template ✓

-├─ Creating Auto Scaling Group ✓
+├─ Creating Auto Scaling Group / MIG ✓

 └─ Waiting for workers ⏳